ddevalk/plugin-hipaa-call-recording/README.md

 #### Required Env Variables in your Function

-The provided Function in it's current state is looking for the `ACCOUNT_SID` and your `AUTH_TOKEN` variables.
-Please ensure that these are set in your Twilio Function configuration.
+The provided Function in it's current state is looking for the `ACCOUNT_SID` and your `AUTH_TOKEN` variables of your Twilio Account.
+You will also need to provide the Workspace SID at `WORKSPACE_SID` for the TakRouter Workspace associated with your Flex project.
+Workspace SIDs can be found here: https://www.twilio.com/console/taskrouter/dashboard.
+Please ensure that these are set in your Twilio Function configuration `.env` file.

 From the repo root directory, change into functions and rename `.env.sample`.